pyproj4/pyproj/HOW_TO_RELEASE.md

 ### Create a tag on the repository

-The next step is to create a tag with the name `v<major>.<minor>.<patch>rel`.
+The next step is to create a tag with the name `<major>.<minor>.<patch>`.
 This can be done using the git command line or from https://github.com/pyproj4/pyproj/tags.

 Next, go through the history and add release notes.
 Make sure to acknowledge contributions made by others in the release.
 A useful script for automating this task for code contributions is the [pandas announce script](https://github.com/pandas-dev/pandas/blob/bb6135880e5e453d7701764b9f2e4ad3356a68d7/doc/sphinxext/announce.py).